nvda-es/devguides_translation/original_docs/spladdoninternals.md

 There was an important reason for writing this feature: Since NVDA supports multiple configuration profiles and since some broadcasters were hosting multiple shows, I thought it would be a good idea to implement a similar feature in the SPL add-on.
 Thus, I envisioned broadcast profiles to be used primarily by people hosting multiple shows, with each show defined as a profile.

 In March and April 2015, I started rewriting certain parts of add-on configuration manager (splstudio.splconfig) in preparation for developing broadcast profiles (now included as part of add-on 6.0).
 I started by writing todo comments (where appropriate) describing what the future feature should be like.
-I then modified initConfig and saveConfig (discussed in app module articles), initially telling them to work with the default profile (the one and only configuration map then), then I left it alone until add-on 5.0 was released in June 2015.
+I then modified initConfig and saveConfig (discussed in app module sections), initially telling them to work with the default profile (the one and only configuration map then), then I left it alone until add-on 5.0 was released in June 2015.

 In June 2015, I opened a new branch (initially using the codename "starfish") to house code related to broadcast profiles.
 Before any "real" code was written, I studied NvDA source code dealing with configuration profiles to learn more about how Jamie (James Teh from NV Access, now Mozilla) implemented this feature.
 Once I understood how it worked, I copied, pasted and changed the code to match the overall add-on code base (giving nV Access the credit they deserve).